kitesho/KMEANS_PAINTING/README.md

 When the cursor moves itself and draws a picture, it will look oddly satisfying.

+if you want to stop the drawing, move the cursor to the corners of the screen.

  1. K-means for reducing the number of colors in the image
  2. filters to detect the edges
  3. pyautogui for drawing using cursor